Best kefir in Australia reviewed

 The ingredients are very clean and simple, just whole milk, live cultures (which include probiotics) and lactase.

-It includes 15 different strains of live cultures.
 In terms of the amount of bacteria present, there’s a minimum of 20 billion colony forming units per 100g.
 However, this is below the 37 billion in Table of Plenty kefir.

 This filmjölk has a slightly more protein and calcium than Table of Plenty, but both of these measures are significantly below those of The Collective protein kefir.